Bitcoin in India

 There are several reports of cybercriminals hacking virtual currencies around the world.
 There are many fake virtual currencies that pop us every day exposing users to risk their money.
 These currencies do not have any value or digital wallet.

 Crypto usage in India is quite small as compared to the rest of the world.
 Amidst regulatory uncertainty about cryptocurrency, there is a high demand in the sector, especially in the metro cities.
-The virtual currency-related jobs have caught the fancy of many Indians and in the last few months, our country has witnessed significant growth in the employers as well as employees in the crypto sector.
+The virtual currency-related jobs have caught the fancy of many Indians and in the last few months, our country has witnessed significant growth in employers as well as employees in the crypto sector.
 “The introduction of cryptocurrency by the government will have a positive impact on the employment sector.
 For instance, two decades back, the sharemarket was seen as gambling and with time people have started recognizing it.
 Today there are several channels that run 24*7 providing information only on equity and share markets, creating many employment opportunities.
-If Bitcoin is recognized then a different vertical on employment will be generated,” says Sinha.
+If Bitcoin has recognized then a different vertical on employment will be generated,” says Sinha.

 Laxmicoin – the Indian version of Bitcoin